 Oh yes, and it's also a film about how every family should have a Marmalade Day once a year.

-This is another ideal festive leftovers dish too.
-Leftover turkey is a given, but I also always have a supply of other leftovers –
+This is an ideal festive leftovers dish too.
+Leftover turkey is a given, but I also always have a supply of other leftovers -

 - mixed peel - from Christmas cake & pud